Meet our team

 Executive Artistic Director

-Bragin is also a co-founding co-director of the not-for-profit world music festival and service organization globalFEST and a former member of the board of trustees of the Association of Performing Arts Presenters (APAP).
-Previous activities include serving as Director of Joe’s Pub at the Public Theater, Curator of Music Programs at Symphony Space, General Manager of the NYNO record label, and Artistic Director/Executive Producer of Central Park SummerStage.
-Bragin was music advisor for the TED Conferences, and has served as a jury member, advisor, or speaker for acclaimed conferences and organizations including WOMEX (Worldwide Music Expo), South by Southwest (SXSW), Cape Verde’s Atlantic Music Expo, National Endowment for the Arts, Performing Arts Market Seoul (PAMS) and Brazil’s Porto Musical, among many others.
-As “Acidophilus,” he has djed internationally as part of GlobeSonic Sound System.
+Called a “game-changer” (The National) in the UAE since it began its programs in 2015 on Saadiyat Island, under his leadership, The Arts Center is a winner of the 2018 and 2019 Pride of Abu Dhabi Award, and Bragin has been a finalist twice for Abu Dhabi AmCham’s Falcon Individual Award for Excellence.
+Bragin is a co-founder of the not-for-profit world music festival and service organization globalFEST, 2018 winner of the William Dawson Award for Programmatic Excellence and Sustained Achievement in Programming by the Association of Performing Arts Professionals.
+As director of public programming of NY’s Lincoln Center from 2008-2014, he oversaw the Midsummer Night Swing and Lincoln Center Out of Doors festivals, and programmed the David Rubenstein Atrium.
+As Director of Joe’s Pub at the Public Theater from 2001-2007, he presented thousands of performances, and commissioned the Tony Award-winning musical Passing Strange.
+Previous activities include serving as Curator of Music Programs at Symphony Space, General Manager of the NYNO record label, and Artistic Director/Executive Producer of Central Park SummerStage, and associate producer at George Wein’s Festival Productions, Inc. Bragin was music advisor for the TED Conferences, and has served as a jury member, advisor, or speaker for acclaimed conferences and organizations including WOMEX (Worldwide Music Expo), South by Southwest (SXSW), Atlantic Music Expo, National Endowment for the Arts, Performing Arts Market Seoul (PAMS) and Porto Musical, among many others.
+As “Acidophilus”, he has djed internationally as part of GlobeSonic Sound System.

 Director of Artistic Planning

-Linsey Bostwick has recently joined the staff of the Arts Center after many years producing works in New York City and internationally.
-Most recently, she has worked on the producing team of Pomegranate Arts with artists such as Philip Glass, Laurie Anderson, Lucinda Childs, Robert Wilson and Taylor Mac.
+Linsey Bostwick joined the staff of the Arts Center after many years producing works in New York City and internationally.
+She has worked on the producing team of Pomegranate Arts with artists such as Philip Glass, Laurie Anderson, Lucinda Childs, Robert Wilson and Taylor Mac.
 She is a long time creative/producing collaborator with Big Art Group and has worked with Cynthia Hopkins, Susan Marshall, Nina Winthrop among others artists.
-Bostwick has been published in the Yale Theatre Journal and the International Journal of Performance Arts and Digital Media among others.
+Bostwick has been published in the Yale Theatre Journal and the International Journal of Performance Arts and Digital Media, among others.
 Bostwick holds a Bachelor’s degree from University of Washington in Theatre and a Master of Fine Arts from Brooklyn College in Interactive Performance and Media Arts.

 Leila Debbazi joined NYU Abu Dhabi in November 2012, leading the administration for the Arts faculty under the Arts & Humanities department.
 She worked extensively with program heads in Film & New Media, Art & Art History, Music and Theater.
 In April 2015 she transitioned to The Arts Center to support the Executive Artistic Director, and was heavily involved in the preparation and launch of The Arts Center.
 She leads the administration for all Arts Center activities and operations, and provides support to all team members and events.
 She graduated from the University of Westminster with an honors degree in Arabic & International Relations.